sw1zpwr/whitebit-api/Private/http-private-v4-trade-doc.md

 **Response:**

-Empty response if order not yours
+Empty response if order is not yours
 ```json5
 {
     "result": {